a-hurst/klibs/docs/markdown/Drawing.md

 Before drawing anything in a KLibs experiment, you first need to understand that KLibs uses what's known as the __painter's model__ for drawing.
 What this means is that objects can be continuously drawn on top of other objects in a KLibs experiment (just like paint can be added on top of existing paint on a canvas), but existing objects can't be removed individually.
 Instead, removing an individual object is done by refreshing the screen (starting with a fresh canvas) and redrawing all objects except those  you want removed.

-Clearing the screen of existing objects is accomplished by `clear()`

 __TODO: introduce concept of display buffer__

 In addition, rendering (the creation of an object) and displaying objects are accomplished by separate functions.
 To display all rendered objects to the screen, you can use flip().